Ship Model Plans

 Harold Hahn plans are available from his son, but only by mail order.
 There is no website, so you’ll have to order by mail.
 Also, they only accept check or money order – no credit cards or Paypal.

-Maryland Silver Company carries a large number of plans copied from the U.S. National Archives.
-This is about the only way to get these plans, short of a trip to College Park, Maryland, where the originals are located.
-Prices are reasonable and the selection is pretty good.
-They also carry a large number of plans of Civil War era monitors.
+Maryland Silver Company sadly appears to have disappeared and the link no longer works.
+They carried a large number of plans copied from the U.S. National Archives.
+This was about the only way to get these plans, short of a trip to College Park, Maryland, where the originals are located.
+Prices were reasonable and the selection was pretty good.
+They also carried a large number of plans of Civil War era monitors.